Testing shows big improvement in Lockheed unmanned minehunter

 The RMMV sends real-time visual images back to the ship and allows them to be collected for future analysis.

-Lose said the testing completed last week showed the equipment operated successfully much longer than expected before breaking down.
-The mean time between failures, an engineering term used to gauge a system's reliability, was well above the predicted 115 hours, up from 45 hours previously and far exceeding the Navy's 75-hour requirement.
+Lose said the testing completed last week showed the equipment operated successfully, on average, for 115 hours before breaking down, up from 45 hours previously and far exceeding the Navy's 75-hour requirement.

 The Navy decided three years ago to halve its planned order of RMMVs to 54, which raised the cost of each of the remaining vehicles and triggered a review.
 The reliability improvements were imposed as a condition for allowing the $1.4 billion program to continue.

-Completion of the extensive at-sea testing of the system, coupled with a recent contract for its integration onto the new LCS warships, is good news for Lockheed.
+Completion of the extensive at-sea testing of the system, coupled with a recent contract for its integration onto the new LCS warships, is good news for Lockheed, which is also one of two companies building the new warships.

 If the next phase of testing goes well, Lockheed stands to receive orders for 44 more RMMVs in coming years, Lose said.